JochenFM/Milestone_2/README.md

 ![Balsamiq wireframes](assets/wireframes/trailblazers_mobile.png)

-As can be seen, the 'game over' overlay was added for the desktop view; the 'click to start' as well as the 'victory' and 'prize' overlays were sketched out as a comment in the original Balsamiq wireframe.
-The prize page (prize.html) was added after I realized that a portrait gallery of all eight protagonists would be more informative and appealing to the user than a 'prize' overlay with a link to just one or two statisticians.
+As can be seen, the 'game over' overlay was added for the desktop view whilst the 'click to start' as well as the 'victory' and 'prize' overlays were sketched out as a comment in the original Balsamiq wireframe.
+The prize page (prize.html) was added after I realized that a portrait gallery of all eight protagonists would be more informative and appealing to the user than a 'prize' overlay with a link to just one or two statisticians as I had originally planned.

 ## 3. Features ##

 ### 3.1.
 Existing Features ###

+*index.html*

+- [x] **Game titles**: identify the topic and the type of game with brief game instructions.
+- [x] **Click to Start overlay**: starts the game, timer and background music as and when the player is ready
+- [x] **Footer**: contains basic copyright information.
+- [x] **Mute button**: allows player to mute/unmute music in case his/her game is interrupted by another activity which briefly requires attention.
+- [x] **Pause button**: allows the player to pause/resume the game in case his/her game is interrupted by another activity which requires full attention.
+- [x] **Flip counter**: counts the number of flips a user has made, allowing them to track their progress and compete for the lowest number of flips.
+- [x] **Timer**: displays the time remaining for the user to complete the game.
+- [x] **Game board**: displays the game cards face down ready to be clicked.
+- [x] **Game cards**: interactive on hover on the card back, their card face contains the portrait images to be matched by the user to win the game.
+Upon match, the name of the matched statisticians appears.

+*sounds*

+- [x] **Background music**: starts with click to start and ends with either 'victory' or 'game over'.
+- [x] **card flip**: triggered with every card flip and sounds as if a game card is manually flipped.
+- [x] **Game over**: triggered when timer runs out before the cards have been matched.
+- [x] **Victory**: triggered when all cards are matched before the clock runs down to 0.

+*win/lose overlays*

+- [x] **Victory overlay**: triggered when the user wins the game by finding all the matching cards within the alloted time.
+Winner can click on a button to be redirected to prize.html.
+- [x] **Game Over overlay**: triggered when user loses the race against the clock.
+User can click on button to restart another game.

+*prize.html*
+- [x] **Prize title**: gives user the option to learn more about the eight women trailblazers or click a button to restart the game rightaway.
+- [x] **Portrait gallery**: contains the same images as on the memory cards but with information on name, date of birth/death and a brief caption with the possibility to click on a link for further information about the respective person.
+- [x] **Footer**: contains basic copyright information.

 ### 3.2.
 Features Left to Implement

-Add diificulty levels for the user to choose from:
+- [] Add difficulty levels for the user to choose from (easy, medium, hard) with more cards and/or less time to complete the game.
-- easy
-- medium
-- hard
+- [ ] Star rating (from 1–3) that reflects the player’s performance based on number of moves made.
+- Add modal or HTML elements to 'Victory overlay' to show user how much time he/she took, and star rating.